 Firmly situating ourselves within the long history of global revolutionary movements, our project takes enormous inspiration from the prodigious and unfinished work of those who preceded us.
 At the same time, we see ourselves as part of a resurgent wave of transnational struggle.
 We owe everything to the courage, inventiveness, and vast political knowledge of recent social movements and workers’ struggles, and to the tireless intellectual and political efforts of countless comrades, many of whom we have yet to meet.
 Viewpoint is simply one pole in a newly emerging radical ecosystem, and our work is a modest contribution to the collective struggles ahead.

-We are not currently reviewing unsolicited submissions as we work to complete our next issue.
+We regret that we do not have the capacity to review unsolicited submissions.
 For general inquiries and feedback, email viewpoint AT viewpointmag.com.

 This site was built with Sami Keijonen’s Path theme as a foundation.